 We all know that St. Patrick's Day is quite the day for those partial to the party.
 Do you have plans, perhaps, to enjoy a cocktail or two with friends?
 No shame in that!
 But you may not be feeling the best afterwards.
 This next recipe I have found using our matcha is for a detox salad to help you purge those toxins in the days following St. Patrick's Day.
 This salad includes health foods such as quinoa, avocado, ginger, a multitude of vegetables, and spices, and of course, our matcha.
 This will help keep you awake, alert, and pump you with antioxidants getting you back to tip top shape in no time!

 The last recipe I will mention for cooking with matcha is one that can be saved for oneself or shared with friends!
 As March Madness starts to become underway and as mentioned, St. Patrick's Day is right around the corner, why not whip up some of this Matcha Power Hummus to bring to your next sports viewing occasion?
 It is green for the holiday and, also, absolutely delicious!
 The spinach and matcha provide a refreshing taste while the surprising, cinnamon, hooks your palette in, making it almost impossible not to double dip!
 You will, no doubt, be asked numerous times for this recipe!
 Send your dippers our way for more matcha!

 If you are one of our returning sip savants and you have experience cooking with matcha, what have you made?
 Do you have any favorite recipes that you regularly return to?
 Send them our way so that we can update this post to reflect it!
-All of these recipes use our matcha and are great to celebrate the upcoming St. Patrick's Day!
+All of these recipes use our matcha and are great to celebrate St. Patrick's Day and the days that follow!
 Make one today and invite the luck o' the Irish into your home!
 Let us know how you fare in the kitchen!
 Stay warm and eat green, literally! - Kaytea :)